If you are experiencing a medical emergency please dial 911 immediately

-Endometriosis can be treated with medicines or with surgery to remove implants and scar tissue.
+Endometriosis can be treated with medicines or with surgery.

 Author: Healthwise Staff